Resources for Faculty

-If the conduct matter is resolved administratively with a faculty member or Student conduct and Academic Integrity staff member in the Dean of Students office, a conduct hearing is not required.
+If the conduct matter is resolved administratively with a faculty member or Student conduct and Academic Integrity staff member in the Center for Student Rights and Responsibilities, a conduct hearing is not required.
 However, the student may appeal the sanction by submitting a written appeal to ... within fourteen (14) days of the administrative resolution.

 If the matter is resolved through a hearing, the student may appeal the hearing's decision regarding the findings and sanctions by giving written notice to the... within fourteen (14) days after being notified of the hearing's decision.

-All information concering this matter, including academic dishonesty accusations is strictly confidential and therefore should be treated accordingly.
+All information concerning this matter, including academic dishonesty accusations is strictly confidential and therefore should be treated accordingly.